healthy-chicken-saladeers/rag_detective/docs/deploy-custom-container-BERT-vertex.md

   --container-predict-route=/predict
 ```

 The `--container-image-uri` flag references the location of the pushed Docker image.
-The `--container-health-route` and `--container-predict-route` flags are the health check and prediction endpoints of your FastAPI app, respectively.
+The `--container-health-route` and `--container-predict-route` flags are the health check and prediction endpoints of the FastAPI app, respectively.

 These custom endpoints replace the default Vertex AI health and prediction endpoints, which are `/v1/endpoints/${AIP_ENDPOINT_ID}/deployedModels/${AIP_DEPLOYED_MODEL_ID}` and `/v1/endpoints/${AIP_ENDPOINT_ID}/deployedModels/${AIP_DEPLOYED_MODEL_ID}:predict` respectively.